Ex-Hong Kong lawmaker says some bank accounts unfrozen, no longer trusts HSBC

 Democracy activists say conditions have worsened in the former British colony after China imposed security legislation on the financial hub in June, making anything Beijing regards as subversion, secession, terrorism or colluding with foreign forces punishable by up to life in prison.

-China, which promises Hong Kong a high degree of autonomy under its handover agreement witih Britian in 1997, denies curbing rights and freedoms in the city.
+The United States is preparing to impose sanctions on at least a dozen Chinese officials over their alleged role in Beijing’s disqualification of the Hong Kong opposition legislators, three sources told Reuters on Sunday.

-One of the pro-democracy activists arrested last month and charged with disturbing legislature proceedings, Hui arrived in Copenhagen last week on an invitation from Danish lawmakers.
+China, which promises Hong Kong a high degree of autonomy under its handover agreement with Britain in 1997, denies curbing rights and freedoms in the city and has condemned U.S. sanctions related to Hong Kong as interference in China’s internal affairs.

-Reporting by Yanni Chow and Donny Kwok; Editing by David Clarke, Anne Marie Roantree and Lincoln Feast.
+Reporting by Yanni Chow, Donny Kwok and Sumeet Chatterjee; Editing by David Clarke, Anne Marie Roantree and Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.